sanjoy/playingwithpointers.com/_posts/2017-03-21-jmm-finals-issue.markdown

 ---

-I believe that there is an issue with the current specification of final fields that breaks in one of the following ways:
+I believe that there is an issue with the current specification of final fields in the Java Memory Model that is broken in one of the following ways:

- - Prevents some basic CSE-type compiler-optimizations
+ - It prevents some basic CSE-type compiler-optimizations
- - Forces us to make every load an acquire load
+ - It requires the JVM to make every load an acquire load
- - Complicates compiler IR by forcing it to track syntactic dependencies
+ - It complicates compiler IR by forcing it to track syntactic dependencies
- - Requires weakening the JMM in a backward incompatible way
+ - It requires weakening the JMM in a backward incompatible way

 While this isn't exactly news (I have been told that the wording around final fields in the JMM is known to be problematic), I could